Leo-C/kodi.addon.autoplay/README.md

 If anyone tests this Addon on other HW platforms / SW distribution, I'll insert into list

+## Installation

+Unless this addon was not included in a Kodi repository, must be installed manually.
+To do so:
+1. download this github repository as .zip
+2. transfer file on host with Kodi (via network, USB memory, etc.)
+3. in addon section choose "Install from .zip file" and browse file location (remember - if not asked - to enable installation of .zip addon from Setings -> Addon -> unknown source)

 ## Localization

 If you want to add other localizations, you're welcome!